 We have people working jobs they don’t like, the work related stress is being higher than ever, and looking more into it, we can see that people are not necessarily unhappy because of the bad economy, or lack of money, but because they are doing something they are not “born to do”.

 Maybe it sounds funny to some, but let me ask you something: Will you be more happy doing the job you don’t like to do and getting paid better, or having less money, but going with smile on Mondays and dreading Friday because then you will have to stop doing what you like and wait until Monday again?
 I know what my answer is going to sound like.
 What about you?
 Have you ever asked yourself ?

 Because, you see, we live as I said before, in a world where we are being led by fear of financial loss.
 Fear of being not accepted by society, being ridiculed.
 Therefore we enter the search for our talents halfheartedly.
 We have fears, doubts, mindset of scarcity.

 On top of that all those years back we were given advices like: “don’t do music, you wouldn’t be a musician”, “don’t do art, you wouldn’t be an artist.”- Advices that are now profoundly mistaken.

 Take for example Matt Groening, the creator of The Simpsons.
-His work was seen as just a hobby by many, and not taken that serious.
+His work was seen as just a hobby by many, and not taken that seriously.
 But he pursued his passion anyway.
 And what do we have now?
-Now, my friends, we have series that is going for so many years on one of the best TV networks in the US, and a whole pop culture behind it.
+Now, my friends, we have a series that is going for so many years on one of the best TV networks in the US, and a whole pop culture behind it.

 What to do